opensci/blog.opensci.info/_posts/2014-09-29-PLoS-ALM-Charts-Google-Fusion-Tables.md

 > Data can be browsed online after uploading the CSV

-For example, we can filter by `publication_date` to show only articles from 2013, then sort by the most CrossRef citations.
+For example, we can filter by `publication_date` to show only articles from 2013, and sort by the most CrossRef citations.

 <a href="https://www.google.com/fusiontables/DataSource?docid=1zkfQ7rtG9UI5a8rPDk2bpD6d0QbgP63h2v2l9YzW#rows:id=13"><img src ="/file/7230/gft.filter.sort.png" alt="2013 sorted by CrossRef" class="mainimage"/></a>